tokmak-tunay/mysql_term_project_1/README.md

 CALL placeOrder('104bdb7e6a6cdceaa88c3ea5fa6b2b93','000d9be29b5207b54e86aa1b1ac54872',@message);

 ```
+### Trigger to Automate Data Entry

-The data warehouse consists of delivered orders.Once the orderStatus of an order is updated as delivered, an update trigger sets delivery data automatically.
+The data warehouse consists of delivered orders.Once the orderStatus of an order is updated as delivered, an update trigger sets delivery date automatically.

 ```
 USE olist;